nens/threedi-docs/source/i_what_is_mi.rst

 The Modeller Interface is a customized version of QGIS with dedicated :ref:`plugins <overview_plugins>` for the use of 3Di.
 This interface is used to build schematisations, edit schematisations, start simulations and analyze results.

-In this video we present the workflow from start to finish of the modelling process:
+This video shows the workflow from start to finish of the modelling process:

 .. raw:: html